 Differences Between One- and Two-Stage Furnaces

 Two-stage furnaces, on the other hand, have two stages of operation, low and high.
-During the low stage, the furnace runs at [lower|reduced} capacity in order to maintain the desired temperature more efficiently.
-When additional warmth or cooling is desired, the furnace will change over to its high stage and operate at peak capacity.
+During the low stage, the furnace runs at lower capacity in order to maintain the desired temperature more efficiently.
+When more warmth or cooling is needed, the furnace will change over to its high stage and operate at full capacity.

 Arrange Your Furnace Install Appointment with County Line Mechanical LLC Today